Mastering TTL Strategies

 --change-batch file://ttl-update.json

-Expected Output: Returns a ChangeInfo object with Status: PENDING and a unique ChangeId.
-Poll via aws route53 get-change --id <ChangeId>.
+Expected output: a ChangeInfo object with Status: PENDING and a unique ChangeId.
+Poll with aws route53 get-change --id <ChangeId> until it flips to INSYNC, which means all Route 53 name servers carry the change (not that resolver caches have expired).

 Dynamic TTL & Failover Strategies

-- T-12 Hours: Verify global propagation using public resolvers.
+- T-12 hours: Verify global propagation using multiple public resolvers; confirm every region now reports the 300s value.

-- Deployment Window: Execute IP swap or routing change.
+- Deployment window: Execute the IP swap or routing change.
+Resolvers will refresh within 300s.

-- Post-Deployment: Monitor authoritative query volume and error rates.
+- Post-deployment: Monitor authoritative query volume and error rates; once stable, raise TTL back to the steady-state value.

 #!/usr/bin/env bash